topo-gps/ios-manual/en/routes/routes_load.rst

 You can alter the color, width, and transparency of the route line in the :ref:`settings <ss-settings-lines>`.

-If you open the :ref:`route screen <sec-routes-screen>` again, you can see that the ‘Gower Hike’ route has obtained a gray background color, as in the example below:
+If you open the :ref:`routes screen <sec-routes-screen>` again, you can see that the ‘Gower Hike’ route has obtained a gray background color, as in the example below:

 .. figure:: ../_static/route-load3.png
    :height: 568px